 But then life happened.
 I moved out of home, ate less, worked constantly and found myself, at nineteen, pretty slim, too slim – and still short.
 But, back then, flares and baggy jeans were in fashion.
 Although I wore midriff exposing tops and had my navel piercing on show constantly, my jeans were always too long and I wore clothes that were comfortable rather than fitting perfectly.

-But then I met Hubby and got into that content phase of dating, going for meals out or just sitting on the sofa with a sharing bag of crisps each and big bags of chocolate – after eating a takeaway.
+But then I met Dave and got into that content phase of dating, going for meals out or just sitting on the sofa with a sharing bag of crisps each and big bags of chocolate – after eating a takeaway.
 The weight piled on and I became chunkier – but happy.

 Then we had children.
 I ate for six through my first pregnancy and ballooned up to nearly 15 stone the day after my daughter was born.
 It took me just under a year to lose it and get down to my weight watchers goal weight of 10 stone before finding out I was pregnant again – and the weight crept back on.

 This time, it’s taken me until Little Man was three to fully lose the baby weight.
 I am now at the lowest weight I even remember being – 9st 9lb – and have been going shopping, trying on clothes and trying to have a wardrobe of clothes that actually fit me properly.
 How hard can that be?

 But, at 5ft 3 all of the jeans I bought were miles too long for me.
 Standard lengths would need me to wear heels and on the school run I just want to wear my Converse and a hoodie.
 I couldn’t find many places that did short leg lengths but then people online suggested petite ranges which I discounted immediately.
 You see, petite means…